Types of Degrees Architectural Sciences Majors Are Getting

 Skills for Architect Science Majors

-A major in architect science prepares you for careers in which the following skill-sets are crucial:
+architect science majors are found most commonly in careers in which the following skills are important:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.